incarnateTheGreat/nfl-rushing/README.md

 This program renders a list of NFL Players with a large amount of data.
 The user can navigate and collect the data by doing the following:

-a) sorting Ascending/Descending via three fields -- Total Rushing Yards (Yds), Longest Rush (Lng), and Total Rushing Touchdowns (TD),
+1) sorting Ascending/Descending via three fields -- Total Rushing Yards (Yds), Longest Rush (Lng), and Total Rushing Touchdowns (TD),
-b) searching for a Player in the list by using the Textbox,
+2) searching for a Player in the list by using the Textbox,
-c) using Pagination to shorten the size of the list,
+3) using Pagination to shorten the size of the list,
-d) and export a CSV file when they have collected and sorted through the data that they want.
+4) and export a CSV file when they have collected and sorted through the data that they want.